T4R0TARO/jsPlayground/todolist/README.md

  * Have myNodeList current item become the parent of the new span */

-/**Refactor ES6 */
+// Iterate through the items in the NodeList /**Refactor ES6 */
 [].forEach.call(myNodeList, (item, index) => {
     const span = document.createElement("SPAN");